johnlindquist/react-examples/src/README.md

-# "className" for CSS classes, not "class"!
+# A React Class Component